afonsopereiraaa/afonsopereiraa/README.md

 <h2 align="center">I am Afonso, from Portugal PT</h2>

 ### About Me 🚀
-🌱Iam a Security researcher and reverse engineer; mostly interested in Windows kernel development and low-level programming.
+🌱I am a Security researcher and reverse engineer; mostly interested in Windows kernel development and low-level programming.

 ###